FlorentCLMichel/learning_with_ai/ZKP.md

 * **Soundness:** If you cheated and have two "5s" in a row, one of your packets will eventually be missing a number.
 Since the Verifier can pick rows, columns, or subgrids, a cheater has a high chance of being caught.
 To make the proof “mathematically certain,” you simply repeat this process multiple times with fresh cards.

-**Note:** It is critical that the challenges are chosen randomly and not communicated to the Prover before Setup; otherwise, the Prover could generate different solutions for the three types of challenges.
+**Note:** It is critical that the challenges are chosen randomly and not communicated to the Prover before Setup; otherwise, the Prover could generate different solutions for the three types of challenges without being caught.

 **Variation:** Alternatively, during the setup phase the Prover could put $n$ cards in each cell (where $n$ is a pre-determined number of iterations) and steps 2. and 3. could be repeated as is, with the challenge being chosen at random between the three possible ones at each iteration.